 Today’s topic is one of the most beautiful bass clarinet multiphonic effects: the underblown multiphonic.
 Basically, to create the effect, we use altissimo fingerings, allowing the lower undertones to sneak back in.
 This is really a follow up post to one I did some time ago on creative ways to make use of the register key.
 I’d advise having a read/listen through that material before moving on to this post if you want to have a really clear sense of how this technique works.

 This post also in a lot of ways follows up on the posts I made about spectral multiphonics (and contra) two weeks ago, and posts on dyad multiphonics (and for bass) from earlier this year.
 I love categorising multiphonics like this, and I’m hoping that talking about them in different ways helps to give you a greater understanding and the ability to use them more creatively.
+There is also now a twin post to this one for Eb clarinet underblown multiphonics.

 These are all best performed at quiet dynamic levels.
 Too loud and one risks breaking the multiphonic, with only the top note sounding.